cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C3_JavaScript-Foundations-Part-2_JavaScript/Class/NOTES.md

 | _./functions.js_ |

 - [ ] **Creating Our First Function**
   - The purpose of functions is to create a block of code you can run anytime.
-This reduces the duplication of code and enhances the readability
+Creating functions helps reduce the duplication of code and enhances the readability
   - You can replace multiple `console.log()` statements that say the same thing by creating a function that prints the statement and calling the function multiple times instead

 ```jsx